 Participants may be suspended for a total of 13 weeks (cumulative) during their Period of Small Business Coaching.
-There are 2 exceptions to this rule:
+There are 3 exceptions to this rule:

 - Suspensions due to Failed External Income Test (FINT) do not contribute to the maximum suspensions period of 13 weeks.
 Multiple back-to-back 13-week FINT suspensions can occur while the Participant continues to access Small Business Coaching. - If the Participant chooses to take leave for the birth or adoption of a child, they may be suspended under the category Parental Leave (RISP) for a maximum of 18 weeks.
 The Participant must be the primary carer.
-Suspensions under the RISP category do not contribute to the maximum suspensions period of 13 weeks.
+Suspensions under the RISP category do not contribute to the maximum suspensions period of 13 weeks. - Where the Department is made aware of extenuating circumstances and an extension beyond the 13 week duration is in the best interest of the Participant and their business, for example medical or compassionate reasons.